 Getting to Nisyros

 You can only reach Nisyros by ferry.
-The island is served several times a day from Kos from May to October from the ports of Kardamena, Kos Town and Kefalos.
+The island is served several times a day from Kos from May to October from the ports of Kardamena, Kos Town, and Kefalos.
 In addition to smaller passenger ferries, there are also large car ferries from Piraeus via Kos or from Rhodes.

-→ You can find all the important information about getting there, getting around and travel tips for the island of Kos in this article: Kos Island
+→ You can find all the important information about getting there, getting around, and travel tips for the island of Kos in this article: Kos Island

-You can buy the tickets for the small excursion boats directly on site on the boat.
-For the large ferries such as Blue Star, SAOS and Dodekanisos Seaways, we recommend booking online through our partner Ferryhopper*:
+You can buy tickets for the small excursion boats directly on board.
+For the large ferries such as Blue Star, SAOS, and Dodekanisos Seaways, we recommend booking online through our partner Ferryhopper*:

 ➲ To the Volcano Island Tours*